Content Marketing Strategy: More than a Dozen All-Star Professionals Reveal Insights and Tips

 How a Fashion Gig Got Me Started with Image Marketing

-As both an Internet marketer and a photograph, Trent Partridge shares his unique insights on optimizing photos so they top the SERP.
+As both an Internet marketer and a photographer, Trent Partridge shares his unique insights on optimizing photos so they top the SERP.
 Partridge shares his proven strategy for optimizing images and the results of one of an image campaign for a South Beach fashion show:

 “Overall the organizers saw 23% of visits coming from image search, 10% from external links, and the gain of two power clients who said they found the organizers either through image search or an external link.”